Brodick Castle, former home of the Dukes of Hamilton, is a grand 19th-century castle located a few miles north of Brodick on the Isle of Arran.

 Things to do at Brodick Castle

 You could easily spend all day just enjoying the grounds without even venturing inside the castle so thankfully the NTS offer separate tickets for the gardens which are half the price of the full tickets.
-That’s pretty good value in my opinion considering the grounds include a good-sized children’s play park and a recently-upgraded cafe.
+That’s pretty good value considering the grounds include a good-sized children’s play park and a recently-upgraded café.

 If you’re feeling adventurous you could split your day between the castle grounds and the surrounding countryside which comprises the seafront to the east and an expansive forest to the west – both within easy walking distance – while the main route to Goatfell skirts alongside the castle and is easy to follow from the road that leads to the exit.